Nico-Blaustein/ARPES-PYTHON-GUI/README.md

 # ARPES-PYTHON-GUI

-This project is affiliated with Rutgers University, and speficically, Jak Chakhalian's research group.
+This project is affiliated with Rutgers University, and specifically, Jak Chakhalian's research group.